-A facet joint injection can be helpful in relieving pain in a facet joint, and it can also help your doctor to isolate the exact section of the spine that is suffering from the condition.
-Additionally, if a facet joint injection is successful in relieving your back and neck pain for a few months, this will make it much easier for you to stick to a conservative, non-surgical treatment regimen, which could provide your best source for long-term pain relief.
+A facet joint injection could help relieve the pain and discomfort that you’re experiencing as a result of spinal arthritis.
+If a facet joint injection is successful in relieving your neck or back pain for a few months, this will make it much easier for you to stick to a conservative, non-surgical treatment regimen, which could provide your best source for long-term pain relief.

-You should be able to return to normal activities immediately after your facet joint injection and, although you may feel soreness in your back as the numbing medication wears off, the cortisone should fully mobilize within a few days.
-It is a long-lasting hormone that releases gradually, which means the pain relief should last for several months.
+Most patients are able to resume normal activities immediately after receiving a facet joint injection.
+Though some pain and soreness may linger as the numbing medication wears off, the cortisone should fully mobilize within a few days.
+Cortisone is a long-lasting hormone and should continue to provide pain relief for several months.
 In the meantime, many patients are advised to utilize other treatment methods, such as over-the-counter pain medication and physical therapy.